-Why is the Companies Act 2006 and Articles of Association so important?05 December 2014
+Why is the Companies Act 2006 and Articles of Association so important?

-A company’s Articles of Association form the basis of the company’s constitution.
-They’re commonly referred to as the internal rule book of the company.
-The articles are chosen by its members and are legally binding on the company and its members.
-A company’s articles are subject to the Companies Act 2006 (PDF - 3.6mb)(Opens new window) and can’t contain rules that would cause the company or its directors to operate outside the law.
+The Articles of Association are sometimes referred to as the internal rule book of the company.
+The articles are legally binding on the company and its shareholders.
+A company’s articles are subject to the Companies Act 2006 and can’t contain rules that would cause the company or its directors to operate outside the law.

 - model articles with additional or amended provisions, or